Diederichs (publisher): History

 A bookseller by trade, Eugen Diederichs (1867–1930) made a trip to Italy after the death of his father.
-The travel journals published in his home town of Naumburg (Saale) formed the basis of his publishing activities.
+The travel journals published in his hometown of Naumburg (Saale) formed the basis of his publishing activities.
 In 1896, Diederichs founded his book publishing house.
 Initially based in Florence, Diederichs later moved with his publishing house to Leipzig, finally locating in Jena in 1904.
-Through Diederichs' achievements, the university town of Jena in Thuringia developed into a significant locations in Germany for publishing.
+Through Diederichs' achievements, the university town of Jena in Thuringia developed into a significant location in Germany for publishing.

 The range included Classical and Romantic literary works, along with non-fiction publications.
 In addition to books such as those from Hans Christian Andersen, Henri Bergson, Maxim Gorky, Søren Kierkegaard, Leo N. Tolstoy and Anton Chekhov, several book series were published, such as "Monographien zur deutschen Kulturgeschichte" (Monographs on German Cultural History).
 Of special significance alongside the "Sammlung Thule" (Thule Collection) were "Märchen der Weltliteratur" (Fairy Tales of World Literature), the entire bibliography of which today encompasses 174 editions.